slaveOftime/Fun.Blazor/Docs/20 Get Started/README.md

     type IShareStore with // scoped for the session in blazor server mode member store.IsDark = store.CreateCVal("IsDark", true)

-    type IGlobalStore with // Singleton store, shared for all ...
+    type IGlobalStore with // Singleton store, shared for all.
+Used in server side blazor to share some data for all connected users.
+        ...
 ```